typedef-sorbet/LaunchpadMacroizer/README.md

 LaunchpadMacroizer is a personal project of mine that turns an old Launchpad MIDI controller that I rarely use into a powerful and customizable productivity tool.

-This project is not meant for public release and adoption, rather simply as a showcase piece of my work.
+This project is not meant for public adoption, rather simply as a showcase piece of my work.
 This code is *not* portable, and was never intended to run on any machine except my own.
 Clone, run, and modify at your own risk and discretion.